km6lslf/MemryX_eXamples/README.md

 **2. What do I do if an example isn't working?**

 Make sure you’ve followed all setup steps.
-You can also check the [Troubleshooting Guide](https://developer.memryx.com/troubleshooting/index.html) for more help or open an issue in the repository.
+You can also check the [Troubleshooting Guide](https://developer.memryx.com/troubleshooting/index.html) for more help, or open an issue in the repository.

 **3. Can I contribute to this repository?**